akhomsib/Climate_Change_Surface_Temperature_Prediction/README.md

 A virtual environment is used to run all the code and corresponding visualization.
 Please follow the intructions below to setup and run the code.

-1. Setup the environment using the following command. <br />
+1. Navigate to the code/ directory in the terminal.
+Setup a python virtual environment using the following command. <br />
    pip -m venv env
 2. Then activate the environment with the given requirements in the `requirements.txt` file based on os. <br />
    pip install -r requirements.txt